Basic Interpersonal Communication Skills (BICS)

 Light morning snacks and coffee are provided.

-Lunch will be available to purchase for a minimal cost on-site, or bring your own.
+Lunch will be available to purchase for $15 a day, or bring your own.
 Going off-campus for lunch is not encouraged, as we have a jam-packed schedule of learning experiences scheduled for your growth.

 8:30 AM to 4:30 PM Monday through Friday.
 Doors open at 8:00 on Monday for coffee and registration and at 8:15 Tuesday through Friday for coffee.